Sets of double and triple weights of trees: A modification of Neighbours-Joining method

-So, by $O(n^2)$ elementary operations in all, we have found out ALL the bells of the tree.
+So, by $O(n^2)$ elementary operations in all, we have found out ALL the cherries of the tree.

-Once found all the bells, one can calculate the lengths of all the twigs as before, for instance if $i$ and $j$ are neighbours the length of the twig of $i$ will be $ \frac{1}{2} ( D_{ i , j}+ D_{ i , x} -D_{j ,x})$ for any leaf $x$ and then substitute, for every bell, to all the element of the bell a new point and iterate the process.
+Once found all the cherries, one can calculate the lengths of all the twigs as before, for instance if $i$ and $j$ are neighbours the length of the twig of $i$ will be $ \frac{1}{2} ( D_{ i , j}+ D_{ i , x} -D_{j ,x})$ for any leaf $x$ and then substitute, for every cherry, to all the element of the cherry a new point and iterate the process.

 Obviously we can allow some ``noise'', by searching, instead of the couples $(i,j) $ such that the difference of $i$-th column and the $j$-th column of the matrix $ D $ has all coefficients equal, the couples $(i,j) $ such that the coefficients of the difference of $i$-th column and the $j$-th column of the matrix $ D $ differ less than some $\epsilon$.